GenAI Concepts

 Applications

 Data annotation is a fundamental element in creating training data for computer vision.
-Annotated data is required to train machine learning algorithms to see the world humans see.
+Annotated data helps to train machine learning algorithms to see the world humans see.

 Data labelling is more complicated than annotation.
-It used to identify key features present in the data while minimising human involvement.
-The real-world use cases include NLP, audio and video processing, computer vision etc.
+It identifies key features in the data while minimising human involvement.
+Real-world use cases include NLP, audio and video processing, computer vision etc.

 Distribution